jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ### Non-linearity

 Pieter come back and realize our linear model is not adequate.
-The relationship between years of education and dates are not exactly linear:
+Pieter claims the relationship between years of education and dates are not exactly linear:
 <div class="imgcap">
 <img src="/assets/dl_intro/educ.png" style="border:none;width:50%">
 </div>

-Can we combine linear functions with multiple layers to form a non-linear function?
+Can we combine 2 linear functions with multiple layers to form a non-linear function?

 $$
 f(x) = Wx + b